China’s global influence looms over Harris trip to Africa

 Besides the airport, China built a 60,000-seat stadium in Lusaka, plus roads and bridges around the country.
 Zambia is on the hook for all of the development with billions of dollars in debt.
 Tanzania is a major trading partner with China, and it has a new political leadership school funded by the Chinese Communist Party.

 Harris has played down the issue on her trip, preferring to focus on building partnerships independent of geopolitical competition.
-However, she acknowledged there’s limited time for the U.S. to make inroads on the continent.
+However, she has acknowledged there’s limited time for the U.S. to make inroads on the continent, telling reporters earlier in the trip that there is a “window” that is “definitely open now” for American investments.

-“I do think there’s a window, and we have made a concerted, intentional effort to demonstrate our commitment and our willingness to invest in a relationship,” she told reporters earlier in the trip.
-“I do believe the window is definitely open now, and I do believe that based on what we do now, the window will continue to be open.
-But it will be a function of the investments that we make starting now to create the momentum that is necessary for this approach to endure.”
+At a news conference with Zambian President Hakainde Hichilema on Friday, Harris reiterated her call for “all bilateral official creditors to provide a meaningful debt reduction for Zambia” - an oblique reference to China - but she stressed that “our presence here is not about China.”

+Hichilema said it would be “completely wrong” to view Zambia’s interests in terms of a rivalry between the U.S. and China.

 China’s roots in both Tanzania and Zambia run deep.
 In the 1970s, Beijing built the Tazara Railway from landlocked Zambia to Tanzania’s Dar es Salaam port, allowing copper exports to circumvent white-minority-ruled Rhodesia and apartheid South Africa.